Metro Manila: Demographics

 Metro Manila has a population of according to the 2024 national census.
-Its total urban area, composed of the urban agglomeration which refers to the continuous urban expansion of Metro Manila into the provinces of Bulacan, Cavite, Laguna and Batangas has an estimated population of as of 2015.
+It is an ethnically diverse metropolis, and has a long history of immigration both local and international.
+People from all over the Philippines flock to Metro Manila in search of better economic opportunities.
+NCR's total urban area, composed of the urban agglomeration which refers to the continuous urban expansion of Metro Manila into the provinces of Bulacan, Cavite, Laguna and Batangas has an estimated population of as of 2015.
 It is the second most populous (after Calabarzon) and most densely populated region in the Philippines, the 7th most populous metropolitan area in Asia, and the 6th most populous urban area in the world.

 As of 2024, the most populous cities in Metro Manila are Quezon City (3,084,270), Manila (1,902,590), Caloocan (1,712,945), Taguig (1,308,085), Pasig (853,050), Valenzuela (725,173), Parañaque (703,245), Las Piñas (615,549), Muntinlupa (552,225), and Marikina (471,323).

+Metro Manila's two key demographic features are its density and diversity.
+It is often regarded as one of the most diverse city in Asia.
+The region also has an extremely high population density.